News and Events

 |1.25 pm - 1.40 pm||A career in computing and AI||

 |1.40 pm - 1.55 pm||Reflecting on my career||

 Ms Rachel Steenson, FBCS

 |1.45 pm - 2.00 pm||Q&A||

 For further information on Ada Lovelace Day, visit the Finding Ada website.

-View photographs from our event on the QGI Image Gallery
+View some photos from our fantastic event in our Image Gallery